quixio/quix-docs/docs/tutorials/computer-vision/overview.md

 The project uses the Transport for London (TfL) traffic cameras, known as Jam Cams, as the video input.
 The [YOLO v8](https://docs.ultralytics.com/) machine learning model is used to identify various objects such as types of vehicles.
 Additional services count the vehicles and finally the data is displayed on a map which is part of the web UI that has been created for this project.

 You'll fork the complete project from GitHub, and then create a Quix project from the forked repo, so you have a copy of the full application code running in your Quix account.
-You then examine the data flow through the project's pipeline, using tools provided by the Quix Portal.
+You then examine the data flow through the project's pipeline, using tools provided by Quix.

 <div>
 <a class="md-button md-button--primary" href="https://app-demo-computervisiondemo-prod.deployments.quix.ai/" target="_blank" style="margin-right:.5rem;">See the deployed project</a>